pajlotapps/diskpart/README.md

 </p>

 ### STEP 3: Type List Disk

-`list disk'

 The above command will open a Diskpart window.
-In this window, type 'list disk' and press Enter.
+In this window, type `list disk` and press Enter. <br>
 It will list all the available drives.

 ### STEP 4: Select the Drive to Format

-`select disk #`
+`select disk #` <br>
-`# number of disk`
+**`#** *stands for number of disk*

-Now type 'select disk (disk number)' as shown above.
+Now type 'select disk (disk number)' as shown above. <br>
 Specify the drive number which needs to be formatted.

 ### STEP 5: Clean the Disk

-`clean`

-In this step, type 'clean'.
+In this step, type `clean`.
 This command will permanent delete all files and folders, and successfully clean up the disk.

 ### STEP 6: Create Partition Primary